wp-plugins/wordpress-bootstrap-css/readme.txt

 = TODO =
 * Provide better upgrade support for customized Variable.less files.
 Currently if you've customized your Variables.less file manually you'll need to back it up before you upgrade your Bootstrap plugin.

+= 3.0.0-4 =

+* UPDATED:	Normalize.css to v2.1.3
+* FIX:		Crash for links to Normalize and Yahoo Reset, due to variables not defined.

 = 3.0.0-3 =